FOREX-Dollar slips on $2 trillion U.S. plan, 'riskier' currencies gain

 The dollar slipped on Wednesday after U.S. politicians agreed a $2 trillion stimulus package that steadied money market nerves and prompted investors to buy back into 'riskier' currencies.
 The export-exposed Australian dollar and Norwegian crown made sharp gains, while sterling also rallied from the lows of recent weeks, which were precipitated by a scramble for dollars.

 The dollar fell against a basket of currencies, last down 0.2%.
-Among the gainers were the Australian dollar, Norwegian crown and British pound, all up around 1%.
+Among the big gainers was the Norwegian crown, up more than 2% on the day as it moved further away from record lows hit last week.

-The euro was last up nearly 0.3% versus the greenback after losing some of its early gains, changing hands at $1.08145.
+The Australian dollar and British pound were both up around 1%, while the euro edged up more than 0.2%.
 The dollar barely shifted against the Japanese yen and Swiss franc, both also seen as safe havens.

 The U.S. stimulus follows coordinated action by central banks around the world to boost the supply of dollars in an attempt to ease stress in money markets.
 Expected price swings on some of the world's most actively traded currencies retreated, with implied volatility on one-month euro-dollar and pound-dollar options falling.